Administration

 Schedule Change Requests

-Allow agents to request changes to their schedule
+Schedule change requests: Allow agents to request changes on their schedule.

 Notifications

-Within the Notifications tab, Workforce Management admins and supervisors can set up notification delivery method preferences within the product, such as delivering notifications directly to a user’s Activity Center within the Zoom Workplace app or through email.
+Within the Notifications tab, Workforce Management admins and supervisors can set up notification delivery method preferences, such as delivering notifications directly to a user’s Activity Center or through email.
 Within this menu, the following settings are editable:

 Admin, Supervisor